Home » Posts » Homemade Pancakes with Freshly Milled Flour

 Recipe FAQs

-Can I freeze whole grain pancakes?
+Can I freeze freshly milled pancakes?

 Yes, you can!
 Pancakes can be frozen in an airtight, freezer-safe container for 3-6 months.
 Be sure to separate each pancake with a piece of parchment paper so they don’t stick together.
 Allow frozen pancakes to thaw at room temperature for a few minutes before reheating and serving.